PanelAlpha Documentation

 • SFTP: Check hostname, username, and SSH key permissions

-• Local: Ensure target directory exists and has write permissions
+• Local: Ensure the target directory exists and has write permissions

 # Backup Creation Issues

-# Q: Snapshot creation fails with "Database connection error"
+Problem: Snapshot creation fails with a database connection error.

 Solution: